francismath/Excel-based-project/README.md

 2. Sales dashboard using excel
     A sales dashboard is built using excel.
-I have leveraged the following modules in building sales visualization which analyzes age structure across the regions.
+I have leveraged the following modules in building sales visualization which analyzes the popularity of the video games across the regions.
     1. Data Cleaning
     2. Pivot Table
     3. Pivot Chart